 Gigwalk is a “workforce management platform” that helps businesses finish their projects, likeTopCoder.
 Project managers are linked with “gigwalkers” who are physically closest to them.
 Anyone can look for nearby gigs on their phone and sign up for the job!
 It’s a good, easy way to earn some money and build experience, and STEM gigs like web development will prep you for a future STEM career!

 TaskRabbit turns its users into “taskers” – people who run errands and tackle odd jobs for people.
 From keys needing to be retrieved to moving furniture to holding someone’s spot in line, becoming a tasker is an easy way for teens to make a few bucks!
 Tasks like fixing computers can really help buff your STEM portfolio and resume!

 As the name implies, Freelancer.com lets freelance workers sell their services to people who need them.
 Perfect for any of you who know a bit about data entry, article writing or even web development!
 Not only will this feed your entrepreneurial spirit, but you’ll gain experience for many different STEM careers!

 Upwork is a site that connects freelancers to customers, like Freelancer.com.
 You can find lots of different kinds of jobs here, from customer service work to accounting to graphic design.
 You’re bound to find a job on here that showcases your talents!
 And if you do any STEM work, that’s always a benefit for your future career!

 #10.
 Career In STEM

 Here at Career In STEM we’re always looking for motivated teens interested in enhancing the STEM section of their resume!
 Every semester we look for part-time remote students to help us out with copywriting, programming, and business development.
 Most positions start at just five hours a week – the perfect way to gain experience while maintaining your busy schedule.
-Check out all the internships we offer here!
+Check out all the online internships we offer here!